morethanmachines/project-harmony/specifications/block/documents/row.md

 A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 10.

 **starting_after** `optional`
-A cursor for use in pagination. starting_after is an vine row identifier that defines a place in the list.
+A cursor for use in pagination. starting_after is a vine row identifier that defines a place in the list.
 This can be used to page results to improve performance.

 ### Returns
 A dictionary with a data property that contains an array of up to limit vine rows, starting after starting_after.
 Each entry in the array is a separate vine row object.
 If no more vine rows are available, the resulting array will be empty.
 This request should never return an error.